DaleFielding/b-boulder/README.md

 * Copy the URL for the repository.
 To clone the repository using HTTPS, under "HTTPS", click .
-To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH, then click .
+To clone the repository using an SSH key, including a certificate issued by your organisation's SSH certificate authority, click SSH, then click .
 To clone a repository using GitHub CLI, click GitHub CLI, then click .

 * Open Git Bash.